-- 1. achieve a grade of C or better in all required general education and nursing courses. - 2. be accepted by all clinical agencies for clinical experiences. - 3. have immunizations/clinical requirements up to date as required by nursing school and clinical agencies. - 4. maintain ability to meet essential functions for nursing with or without reasonable accommodations. - 5. students who are not eligible to progress should refer to Reinstatment Policy.
+- 1. achieve a grade of C or better in all required general education and nursing courses. - 2. be accepted by all clinical agencies for clinical experiences. - 3. maintain program health requirements. - 4. maintain ability to meet essential functions for nursing with or without reasonable accommodations